natcap/natural-capital-footprint-impact/README.md

 ## Modes of operation

-{SW: Add file naming requirements for footprint_results_path and company_results_path.
-Also provide an example for each mode.}
+{???
+Add file naming requirements for footprint_results_path and company_results_path.
+Also provide an example for each mode. ???}

 ```
 usage: natural-capital-footprint-impact [-h] -e ECOSYSTEM_SERVICE_TABLE [-b BUFFER_TABLE]